haythamfayek/haythamfayek.github.io/about.md

 ## About

-I am a VCPS PhD student at the School of Engineering, RMIT University.
+I am a VCPS PhD student at the School of Engineering, [RMIT University](https://www.rmit.edu.au).
-I am interested in Deep Learning and Neural Networks and their applications in Speech Processing and Affective Computing.
+My research is focused on Deep Learning and Neural Networks and their applications in Speech Processing and Affective Computing.
+I am also a Teaching Assistant for Digital Signal Processing.

-Formerly, I received an MSc and a BEng in Electrical and Electronics Engineering from Petronas University of Technology and worked as an Electrical / Electronics Engineer in the Engineering Consulting Industry for three years.
+Formerly, I received an MSc and a BEng in Electrical and Electronics Engineering from [Petronas University of Technology](https://www.utp.edu.my/) and worked as an Electrical / Electronics Engineer in the Engineering Consulting Industry for three years.

 I am on [Google Scholar](https://scholar.google.com/citations?user=l5T9RtcAAAAJ&hl=en&authuser=1), [Twitter](https://twitter.com/HaythamFayek), [LinkedIn](https://www.linkedin.com/in/haythamfayek/) & [Github](https://github.com/haythamfayek).